VivaLaPanda/isle-api/README.md

 This is an API meant to interface with the Isle Network database to serve entities to a front-end interface.
 The reference server is written and Go and the reference client is in Javascript

-To regenerate server files after a change in the SwaggerFile: `./swagger.exe generate server -A IsleApi -P models.Principa l -f ./swagger.yml`
+To regenerate server files after a change in the SwaggerFile: `./swagger.exe generate server -A IsleApi -P models.User -f ./swagger.yml`

 confgure_isle.go will not be overwritten.